Aloja/AOP4Hadoop/README.md

 Notice that this step needs to be repeated for all machines (the AOP4Hadoop folder needs to be available from all nodes or replicated to the very same path in all nodes)

-The vagrant folder contains an easy way to test AOP4Hadoop, it includes a vagrant provisioning with three VM which includes Hadoop 1.0.3 installed, along with all the required packages, also the variable *HADOOP_ENV.SH* is already configured.

-In order to

 Have fun...